(2021, forthcoming, Synthese)

 Actions receive teleological descriptions and explanations in terms of reasons.
 In some circumstances, these descriptions and explanations might appeal not just to the agent’s own purpose and reasons, but also to the purposes and reasons of others in her social surroundings.
 Some actions have a social teleology.
 I illustrate this phenomenon and I propose a concept of vicarious action to account for it.
 An agent acts vicariously when she acts in response to the demand of another agent who knew that her demand was likely to succeed.
 I argue that vicariousness grounds the social teleology of the resulting actions.

 I am interested in working further on a (very) thin theory of collective action, to cover all instances of planned coordination.
 Philosophers have paid a lot of attention to robust forms of collective agency, most prominently the shared actions of those who intend together, or the actions of structured groups such as corporations.
 They have not had much to say about less structured or less integrated forms of collective actions, such as the coordinated behavior of agents who nonetheless do not trust each other, or lack the intention to further the collective project — for example because they act under duress.
-My project is to explore the common denominator of these very different forms of collective agency, broadly construed — building upon my work on vicarious actions with an eye to multi-agent planning.
-A particular area of application I am interested in concerns the actions of groups of animals, or of mixed groups of human beings and other animals.
+My project is to explore the common denominator among these very different forms of collective agency — building upon my work on vicarious actions with an eye to multi-agent planning.
+A particular area of application I am interested in concerns the actions of groups of animals, or of mixed groups of humans and other animals.

 What justifies the power of a legitimate political community to tax its members, under what conditions, and within what limits?
 I explore a new argument to answer these questions (with a particular focus on the taxation of labor income).
 The argument answers what I see as a resilient challenge to the permissibility of the taxation of labor income: the claims of self-ownership one has over the products of one’s work and time.
 Rather than a debunking of such claims, I propose an antidote: I argue that voluntary participation in market transactions entail the acceptance of terms of exchange beyond the control of the participants, and therefore the acceptance of taxes on market transactions (should there be any).
 To attempt to leverage self-ownership against the taxation of market transactions is to misunderstand the nature of price-making markets and to claim too much control for individual participants.
 The view has multiple advantages in explaining our reluctance to condone taxation and other state interventions outside of market contexts and/or where individuals have not chosen to enter a market.